cultuurnet/apidocs/projects/uitdatabank/docs/search-api/embedding-calendar-summaries.md

 * `sm-html`: small summary in HTML
 * `md-html`: medium summary in HTML
 * `lg-html`: large summary in HTML

+You can request multiple sizes and formats by repeating the parameter with different values.
+(See examples below.)

 ## Recommended use